 If you’re considering becoming a surrogate, it’s important not to forget about your spouse.
 You should talk to your spouse and make sure they’re on board.
 If they have questions you can’t answer, we’re happy to set up a time to talk directly to your spouse to explain the surrogacy process and their role and answer any questions they may have.
 (You can also share this blog post with them).

 Here are the main things your spouse will need to do throughout the surrogacy process:

-- Attend the pre-match meeting with the intended parents (it’s important that he likes and get along with them too!)
+- Attend the pre-match meeting with the intended parents (it’s important that your spouse likes and get along with them too!)

-- Undergo a medical screening at the fertility clinic (to make sure he doesn’t have any STDs or communicable diseases that could harm the baby)
+- Undergo a medical screening at the fertility clinic (to make sure your spouse doesn’t have any STDs or communicable diseases that could harm the baby)

-- Participate in the psychological screening with the social worker (to make sure he’s on the same page about the surrogacy journey and the tough issues like abortion)
+- Participate in the psychological screening with the social worker (to make sure your spouse is on the same page about the surrogacy journey and the tough issues like abortion)

 - Review the surrogacy agreement and ask any questions they have of your attorney (and then sign the agreement)